TIBCOSoftware/mashling-recipes/recipes/anomaly-gateway/README.md

 and test below scenario.

 ### Payload that is an anomaly
-Run the following command:
+Start an echo server for the Mashling to talk to by running the following command:
 ```
 go run main.go -server
 ```

-Then open a new terminal and run:
+Initialize the statistical model by opening a new terminal and running:
 ```
 go run main.go -client
 ```